 Very professional staff, I like the rapport that they build with their patients.
 I took my son in for a procedure and the medical assistants took me under their wings and explained every step of the procedure in detail.
 I couldn't had chosen a better facility.

 I have been treated by Dr. Louie and have nothing but good things to say about it.
 He is friendly, knowledgeable and will answer all the questions posed.
 In other words he has good bedside manner.

 Dr. Ramy Yaacoub is an expert in the medical and surgical management of kidney stone disease, bladder cancer, kidney cancer, ureteric cancer, upper tract urothelial cancer and prostate cancer.
-He is also skilled in the minimally invasive treatment of benign and malignant urologic conditions, robotic and laparoscopic urologic surgery.
+He is also skilled in the minimally invasive treatment of benign and malignant urologic conditions, robotic and laparoscopic urologic surgery, and the Rezūm therapy.

 Yaacoub completed his urologic residency training at the prestigious Urology and Nephrology Center; Mansoura University; Egypt.
 He pursued a fellowship in urologic oncology at University of Texas Southwestern Medical Center in Dallas.
 Subsequently, he completed a fellowship in endourology, metabolic stone disease, laparoscopic and robotic surgery at Duke University Medical Center in Durham, N.C.

 Yaacoub is actively engaged in leading-edge translational and clinical research with a special interest in bladder cancer, upper tract urothelial cancer, kidney cancer as well as kidney stones.
 His translational research has helped lead to the discovery of prognostic biomarkers for bladder and kidney cancer, and given hope to patients afflicted with bladder, kidney cancer and kidney stones.
 His clinical research has led to development of prognostic tools to help urologists worldwide in treatment decision-making and guide design of future clinical trials.